+This could be the ultimate summer offering.
 For a super-refreshing small-bite, start with peekytoe crab, then uplift it.
-I mixed this stellar ingredient with freshly grated Daikon radish, gypsy pepper, and cucumber to add a special freshness to this crab salad canape.
-Topping with lemon peel curls makes it festive, and party-ready.
+I mixed this stellar ingredient with freshly grated Daikon radish, gypsy pepper, and cucumber to add a special freshness.
+Topping with lemon peel curls makes these extra festive, party-ready crab salad canapes.

 Instead of crackers, I chose to serve the crab salad on baked yuca chips, which lend a chewy texture and much more to offer in the realm of nutrition.
 If you’ve never had yuca, this is your place to start.
 It’s similar to potatoes, but has a much lighter feel to it.
 Frying the yuca slices would create more of a chip—choose whichever method suits your crowd and time frame.